PrismarineJS/mineflayer/docs/api.md

 #### bot.recipesAll(itemType, metadata, craftingTable)

-The same as bot.recipesFor except that it does not check wether the bot has enough materials for the recipe.
+The same as bot.recipesFor except that it does not check whether the bot has enough materials for the recipe.

 #### bot.nearestEntity(match = (entity) => { return true })